twilson63/cu/docs/WASM_API_REFERENCE.md

 ## Overview

-### What is lua.wasm?
+### What is cu.wasm?

-lua.wasm is a WebAssembly build of Lua 5.4.7 with external table persistence, compiled from Zig source code.
+cu.wasm (Compute Unit) is a WebAssembly build of Lua 5.4.7 with external table persistence, compiled from Zig source code.
 It provides a complete Lua runtime that can execute in any WASM environment, with special support for persisting Lua state outside of WASM linear memory.

 **Key Features:**
 - Full Lua 5.4.7 compatibility